 Where to Eat in Furano?

 There are a few expensive restaurants in the New Furano Prince Hotel and a smattering around the Kintotame Base Area.
-However, the best restaurants with the widest selection and best prices lie in town, so if you’re staying at the base it’s best to venture into town for dinner.
-Here are a few of our favorites.
+However, the best restaurants with the widest selection and best prices lie in the town, so if you’re staying at the base it’s best to venture into town for dinner.
+Here are a few of our favorite Japanese restaurants.

 - Yuiga Doxon — This Japanese curry spot is the most popular with visitors and it’s a real gem.
 From the outside, you can’t even tell if it’s a restaurant.
 However, once you step inside you’ll find a cozy cabin in the middle of Furano town.
 I went with the curry omelet and it did not disappoint for a post-ride meal.